Dasharo/open-source-firmware-validation/README.md

 You may also decide to not use graphics user interface for QEMU.
 In that case provide second parameter `nographic`.
-If you run QEMU on remove machine you may consider `vnc` with defult port for graphical output being 5900.
+If you run QEMU on remove machine you may consider `vnc` with default port for graphical output being 5900.

 Dasharo (UEFI) in QEMU can be started with: